 - RAM is used to start and loading of the operating system of a computer.

-- The thirty-two-bit of personal computer has four gigabytes of RAM and the sixty-four-bit personal computer has sixteen exabytes of random access memory.
+- The thirty-two-bit personal computer has four gigabytes of RAM and the sixty-four-bit personal computer has sixteen exabytes of random access memory.

 Types of RAM